 Another claim is that mineral makeup acts as a sunscreen to protect skin from sun damage.
-The protective claims for zinc oxide (the white stuff your local lifeguard paints on his nose) and titanium dioxide, usually found in powder blends, do have some research behind them.
+The protective claims for zinc oxide (the white stuff your local lifeguard paints on their nose) and titanium dioxide, usually found in powder blends, do have some research behind them.
 The FDA has approved zinc oxide as a skin protectant and titanium dioxide as a sunscreen.

 But -- and this is a big but -- no mineral makeup is going to give you enough SPF to protect you against damaging ultraviolet rays.

 One brand, Colorescience Pro, claims the product has a confirmed SPF 30.
 But it's unclear how much powder you'd have to apply to get full protection.
 "Having the SPF in the mineral makeup is a benefit, but it’s extra," Fusco says.

 She says not to skip sunscreen and suggests that if, for example, you are going to sit outside at lunch and don't have time to entirely reapply your face (moisturizer, sunscreen, and makeup), you can dust on a coat of mineral powder with SPF for extra protection.